AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-integration-aem.md

    *`<sly data-sly-use.configModel="com.adobe.learning.core.models.GlobalConfigurationModel"/>`*
    *`<meta name="cp-config" content="${configModel.config}" />`*

    The preceding code adds the mapped configuration in the meta tag of the page, which is required for the learning components to render.
-For more details, see [https://github.com/adobe/adobe-learning-manager-reference-site/blob/master/ui.apps/src/main/content/jcr_root/apps/learning/components/page/customheaderlibs.html](https://github.com/adobe/adobe-learning-manager-reference-site/blob/master/ui.apps/src/main/content/jcr_root/apps/learning/components/page/customheaderlibs.html).
+For more details, see [Adobe Learning Manager reference sitr](https://github.com/adobe/adobe-learning-manager-reference-site/blob/master/ui.apps/src/main/content/jcr_root/apps/learning/components/page/customheaderlibs.html).

 1. Ensure that you have mapped the configuration with the web project.
 1. Open the AEM Sites template where you want to import the Learning Manager components.